 Jessica Skinner ('09) presents a self-directed documentary entitled African American life at Bucknell to the student body.

 Kappa Alpha Psi Fraternity, Inc. celebrates 20 years of excellence and achievement under the Xi Kappa Chapter of Bucknell University, welcoming in five new initiates under their Spring 2009 line: Aj Kizekai ('10), Brandon Simmons ('10), Rashod Bumpers ('10), Nick McLeod ('11), Reshiad Jessup ('12).

 2010 — Professor Angèle Kingué selected as the first David Morton and Leanne Freas Trout Professor of French and Francophone Studies.

-Pulitzer-Prize winning poet Natasha Tretheway serves as the Stadler Center for Poetry Poet-in-Residence.
+Pulitzer-Prize winning poet Natasha Trethewey serves as the Stadler Center for Poetry Poet-in-Residence.

-Bucknell expands partnership with the Posse Foundation to include a third posse cohort from the Los Angeles area.
-Bucknell is the only university, other than the University of Wisconsin-Madison, to have three posse cohort groups.
+Bucknell expands its partnership with the Posse Foundation to include a third cohort of scholars from the Los Angeles area.

 Bucknell establishes the Griot Institute for Africana Studies, which has as its focus faculty and student intellectual and creative engagement with the interdisciplinary investigation of the cultures, histories, narratives, peoples, geographies and arts of Africa and the African diaspora.